 SPOILER ALERT: Do not read on unless you want to read about the results of the World’s Strongest Man 2021.

 If you want to know the results of WSM 2021 and who could become the world’s strongest person ever then read on..

 Last chance to turn away… OK, so this is how WSM 2021 went down:

 Scotland’s Tom Stoltman, the “Invergordon Goliath,” won the 2021 World’s Strongest Man Final held from 15th to the 20th June 2021 in Sacramento, California, USA.

-He beat 4-time winner Brian Shaw of the USA into second.
-Maxime Boudreault of Canada was 3rd.
+He beat 4-time winner Brian Shaw (USA) in the strongest man competition, who came 2nd and Maxime Boudreault of Canada was 3rd.

 Tom Stoltman finished 2nd in the 2020 World’s Strongest Man finals, so was one of the favourites going into the finals.

 Tom Stoltman managed to add the Britain’s Strongest Man 2021 title to his list of achievements, capturing the title at the Utilita Arena, Sheffield on the 23rd October.